 3. Camel Interactions

 Unlike the quick photo-op on evening tours, morning safaris often include longer camel experiences.
 You'll walk with the camels, learn their names from the handlers, and understand why they were called "ships of the desert."
 The cooler temperatures mean the camels are more relaxed and approachable.
-For more on what to expect, see our complete guide to booking a desert safari.
+If you've never been on a camel before, our camel riding guide for first-timers covers everything from mounting to photo tips.
+For a broader overview of booking your first safari, check our complete desert safari guide.

 4. Henna Painting